 A good industrial design school, then, needs many things.
 It must have a faculty of teachers who know how to combine form and function, with experience in the industry.

 It needs to have resources and state-of-the-art technology where students can bring their work to life.
 And it needs to have space in which students can display their work.

 You’ll find all those things at every school included on this list.
 Each of the schools here has been recognized by the Industrial Designers Society of America.

-We’ve ranked all these schools according to their resources, faculty, and student achievements.
+We’ve chosen all these schools according to their resources, faculty, and student achievements.
 So take a look and find the institution that will help you begin your journey into design.

-Here are the 10 best industrial design schools in the US.
+Here are 10 of the best industrial design schools in the US.

 If you’re looking for a degree that will prepare you for a career in everything from toy creation to the development of medical tools to even starting your own company, then Drexel University is the choice for you.

 Housed in the Westphal College of Media, Drexel’s production design major allows students space to learn and experiment in a studio setting.

 Although the program encourages students to direct their own learning, the curriculum remains focused on educating participants in the fundamentals of design.

 In addition to courses in basics such as applied design visualization and computer-aided imaging in product design, Drexel offers advanced elective courses, including design for soft goods and toy play design.